mimecorg/webissues-guide/docs/working-with-issues.md

 To start using WebIssues, simply open the URL of the WebIssues server in a browser and log in using your login and password.
 You can use any modern web browser or mobile device to access WebIssues.

 If you use WebIssues frequently, you can also install the WebIssues application on your computer.
-It is available for Windows, Mac and Linux.
-When you start the application for the first time, you have to enter the URL of the WebIssues server.
+It is available for Windows, Mac and Linux; you can download the appropriate version for your operating system from the [WebIssues website](https://webissues.mimec.org/).

+When you start the WebIssues application for the first time, you have to enter the URL of the WebIssues server.
 You can change it later by clicking the **WebIssues Settings** button in the top right corner of the window.

 ::: tip
 The functionality and user interface of the WebIssues application is identical to the web application.
 The application can be slightly faster because it caches details and history of opened issues, at the cost of memory and disk space.
 The application requires a connection to the internet and doesn't work in offline mode.
 :::

-The main user interface of WebIssues consists of three parts:
+The main window of WebIssues consists of three parts:

-* The navigation bar contains the **Tools** menu, the user menu and access to some other frequently used actions, like adding a new issue or navigating to an issue, comment or attachment with a specific ID.
+* The navigation bar contains the **Tools** menu, the user menu and some other frequently used actions, like adding a new issue or navigating to an issue, comment or attachment with the given ID.

 * The toolbar allows to select the type of issues to work with.
 You can filter the list of issues in various ways by selecting one of the pre-defined views, selecting a project and folder, and searching for a part of the name or any other attribute.

-* The biggest part of the UI is the list of issues.
+* The biggest part of the main window is the list of issues.
 You can display the details of an issue by clicking on it.
-To change the sort order, clicking on a column header.
+To change the sort order, click on a column header.
 Use the buttons below the list to navigate between pages.

 ## Filtering Issues